-A small, trendy little Crossover model can also be a practical choice.
+A small, trendy little SUV model can also be a practical choice.
 If you doubt that, take a drive in Vauxhall's Mokka X. Jonathan Crouch checks it out.

-Vauxhall's Mokka has done good business for the Griffin brand in its growing compact Crossover segment.
+Vauxhall's Mokka has done good business for the Griffin brand in its growing compact SUV Crossover segment.
 Over half a million examples of this Korean built contender have found homes across Europe since its original launch in 2013.
 But time moves on and so has the competition.
 This car faces a much stronger challenge now than it did at its original launch.
-Hence the introduction of the revised Mokka X model range we're going to look at here.
-The changes aren't too far reaching.
-There's a smarter front end, plus inside, an upgraded cabin that features Vauxhall's clever 'OnStar' connectivity system.
-Under the bonnet, the car gets the brand's latest, more efficient, 1.6-litre CDTi 'whisper diesel' engines, plus a pokier 1.4-litre petrol unit.
+Hence the introduction in 2016 of the Mokka X model range we're going to look at here.
+The changes made to create this Mokka X design from the original Mokka model weren't too far reaching.
+Buyers got a smarter front end, plus inside, an upgraded cabin which features Vauxhall's clever 'OnStar' connectivity system.
+Under the bonnet, the car gets the brand's efficient, 1.6-litre CDTi 'whisper diesel' engine, plus a perky 1.4-litre petrol unit.
 A Vauxhall then, that is in every way a car of its time, very much chiming with the new face of a changing brand.
 Let's try it.

 The Mokka's compact size - it's 4.28m long - places it in the upper part of the compact Crossover segment.
 In other words, in terms of exterior dimensions and cabin space, it's more Skoda Yeti than Nissan Juke - but not quite Nissan Qashqai size.
 For this improved 'Mokka X' model range, British designer Mark Adams and his team have tried to create a bolder look.
 This means a wing-shaped horizontal front grille and the dominant, sharp double-wing signature of the LED daytime running lights.
 At the rear is another double wing signature highlighted in the tail lamps, with LED technology an option.
 Vibrant new colours such as 'Amber Orange' and 'Lava Red' are also available.
 On the inside, the Mokka X has a completely new dashboard inspired by the latest Astra.
 Otherwise, it's much as it was.
 In the back, the rear seats benefit from wide opening doors that simplify the fitment of a child seat, though that sharply rising waistline might restrict the view out for smaller occupants.
 As for luggage room, well, there's no high boot lip to negotiate and beyond it lies 356-litres of carriage space - about the same as you'd get in a MINI Countryman but 30% more than you'd get in a Nissan Juke.

-The 110PS 1.6-litre CDTi diesel is the unit you'd probably ideally want and it returns a very class-competitive set of stats - 65.7mpg and 105g/km of CO2 - or 68.9mpg and 103g/km in more frugal ecoFLEX guise.
-Even if you go for the pokier 136PS CDTi powerplant and mate it with AWD, you still get 60.1mpg and 124g/km.
+The 136PS 1.6-litre CDTi diesel is the unit you'd probably ideally want and it returns a very class-competitive set of stats - up to 58.9mpg and 127g/km of CO2.
 The picture's not quite so rosy when it comes to petrol power.
-The oldest engine in the line-up, the 115PS 1.6-litre petrol unit, shows its age here, returning 41.5mpg on the combined cycle and 155g/km of CO2.
-Even the 4x4 automatic version of the 140PS 1.4-litre petrol turbo unit can better this - managing 43.5mpg and 150g/km of CO2.
+The 140PS 1.4 petrol unit manages up to 43.5mpg and 150g/km in front-driven form; or 40.4mpg and 162g/km with auto transmission.
+A 1.4 petrol 4x4 manual Mokka X manages 39.2mpg and 167g/km.
 What else?
 Well, Vauxhall being a mainstream brand, residual values aren't as strong as, for example, you'd get from a rival Honda HR-V, but the Mokka X claws the advantage back with modest cost of options and very affordable servicing you can budget for with a range of pre-paid servicing plans.
 There's an unremarkable, but potentially extendable, three year 60,000 mile warranty.

 Not too long ago, it was hard to think of a more conventional brand than Vauxhall.
 But that was then.
 Here's how the company is thinking now: looks a lot more appealing doesn't it?
 True, this Mokka X still isn't the most dynamic car of its kind: Nor is it as affordable as some might expect - but that's only an issue if your comparison is with something smaller, much less well equipped and probably more feebly powered.
 Look clearly though, as we've tried to do here, at what you actually get for what you actually pay and the Mokka X makes fashionable sense.
 With styling and size almost perfectly pitched, it's practical, well equipped, affordable to run and, in 4x4 form, seasonally capable too.
 A car with an appeal that builds as your interest in it grows.
 The kind of car Vauxhall needs to make.
 For a more fashionable future.